 Going in person and cold calling to inquire about job openings and meet potential employers can be intimidating.
-You may simply be dropping off a resume at this stage, but this is the absolute bare minimum amount of face-time you need to get.
+At this stage, you may simply be dropping off a resume, but this is the bare minimum amount of face time you need to get.

-Face-to-face cold calling interview appointments will allow you to get a leg up on the competition.
-This is an excellent job search tactic that allows you to go beyond the world of online applications and speak to employers face-to-face.
+Face-to-face cold-calling interview appointments will allow you to get a leg up on the competition.
+This excellent job search tactic will enable you to go beyond online applications and speak to employers face-to-face.
 By arming yourself with cold-calling scripts of what to say to the hiring authority, you will be appropriately prepared to reach out to employers in these meetings.

 Dress the Part